Slicer/Slicer/Docs/user_guide/get_help.md

 Please send us the citation for your paper posting in [Community category in Slicer forum](https://discourse.slicer.org/c/community/).

 Background: Funding for Slicer is provided through competitive mechanisms primarily by the United States government and to a lesser extent through funding from other governments.
 The justification for those resources is that Slicer enables scientific work.
 Knowing about scientific publications enabled by Slicer is a critical step in this process.
 Given the international nature of the Slicer community, the nationality of the scientists is not important.
 Every good paper counts.

+## Troubleshooting

+### Slicer application does not start

+- Your computer CPU or graphics capabilities may not meet [minimum system requirements](getting_started.html#system-requirements).
+Updating your graphics driver may fix some problems, but if that does not help and you have an old computer then you may need to upgrade to a more recently manufactured computer.
+- Slicer may not work if it is installed in a folder that has special characters in their name.
+Try installing Slicer in a path that only contains latin letters and numbers (a-z, 0-9).
+- Your Slicer settings might have become corrupted
+  - Try launching slicer using `Slicer.exe --disable-settings` (if it fixes the problem, delete Slicer.ini and Slicer-<yourslicerversion>.ini files from your Slicer settings directory.
+  - Rename or remove your Slicer settings directory (for example, `c:\Users\<yourusername>\AppData\Roaming\NA-MIC`).
+See instructions for getting the settings directory [here](settings.html#settings-file-location).
+Try to launch Slicer.
+- There may be conflicting/incompatible libraries in your system path (most likely caused by installing applications that place libraries in incorrect location on your system).
+Check your system logs for details and report the problem.
+  - On Windows:
+    - Start Event Viewer (eventvwr.exe), select Windows Logs / Application, and find the application error.
+If there is a DLL loading problem a line similar to this will appear: `Faulting module path: <something>.dll`.
+If you found a line similar to this, then try the following workaround: Start a command window.
+Enter `set path=` to clear the path variable.
+Enter Slicer.exe to start Slicer.
+If Slicer starts successfully then you need to remove remove unnecessary items from the system path (or delete the libraries installed at incorrect locations).
+    - If Slicer still does not work then collect some more information and report the problem:
+      - Get DLL dependency information using Dependency Walker tool:
+        - Download depends.exe from [here](http://www.dependencywalker.com/)
+        - Run depends.exe using the Slicer launcher: `Slicer.exe --launch path\to\depends.exe "bin\SlicerApp-real.exe"`
+        - In dependency walker: Make sure the full path of DLLs are shown (click View / Full paths if you only see the DLL names).
+Use File / Save as... => Comma Separated Values (*.csv) to save logs to a file.
+      - Enable process loading logging using the sxstrace tool, start Slicer, and save the log file (see instructions [here](https://technet.microsoft.com/en-ca/library/hh875651.aspx))